St Nicholas Cole Abbey: History

 The church was destroyed in the Great Fire.
 Charles II promised the site to the Lutheran community but lobbying prevented this from being granted and the parish was combined with that of St Nicholas Olave, a nearby church also destroyed but not rebuilt.
 The church was rebuilt between 1672 and 1678 at a cost of £5042.
 Included in the building accounts are the items "Dinner for Dr Wren and other Company – £2 14s 0d" and "Half a pint of canary for Dr Wren's coachmen – 6d".
 It was the first church of the fifty-one lost in the Great Fire to be rebuilt.

 In 1737, the early Methodist leader George Whitefield preached a sermon on "Profane swearing in church" at St Nicholas Cole Abbey.

 The post-Fire church was built with its façade to the north on what was then Fish Street (and what is now Distaff Lane) and the east on Old Fish Street Hill.
-Victorian urban redevelopment changed the local street plan and the south wall of the church, instead of being hemmed in by buildings now overlooked the newly built Queen Victoria Street.
+Victorian urban redevelopment changed the local street plan and the south wall of the church, instead of being hemmed in by buildings, now overlooked the newly built Queen Victoria Street.
 This necessitated a reordering of the church, in 1874, with windows being opened up to the south and the main doorway moving from the northwest tower to the south.

 Smoke generated by underground trains so blackened the exterior that in the late 19th century, the church became known as "St Nicholas Cole Hole Abbey".

 In May 1881, church attendance under the Reverend Henry Stebbing was down to one man and one woman.
 Then, in 1883, Henry Shuttleworth was appointed rector, a position he held until 1900.
 Shuttleworth was a Christian Socialist who installed a bar, established a prodigious musical programme and made the church a centre for debate.
 This had an effect, as by 1891 St Nicholas Cole Abbey had the largest congregation of any City church, numbering up to 450 worshippers on a Sunday evening.
 A contemporary vicar commented: "In St. Nicholas Cole Abbey there is good preaching and divine worship is also carried out in the most reverential manner.
 In other City churches ... as a rule, they [the rectors] are themselves the most wretched preachers and bad readers."

-On 10 May 1941 London suffered its worst air raid during the entire War, with 1,436 people killed and several major buildings destroyed or severely damaged.
+On 10 May 1941 London suffered its worst air raid during the entire Second World War, with 1,436 people killed and several major buildings destroyed or severely damaged.
 Among them was St Nicholas Cole Abbey.
 The church remained a shell until restored under Arthur Bailey and reconsecrated in 1962.